Garden waste collection

 - don't put soil, stone, rubble or large amounts of turf

-- don't put any type of animal waste or bedding
+- don't put any type of animal waste

 This is not an exhaustive list.
 You can see where to dispose of waste on our what waste goes where page.

-If we find any non-garden waste items in a garden bin we will not empty the bin.
+If we find any non-garden or non-food waste items in a garden bin we will not empty the bin.
 It will be deemed contaminated.
 You must remove all non-garden waste materials before the next scheduled collection.

 Composting at home is an inexpensive and natural process.
 You can compost your kitchen and garden waste into nutrient rich food for your garden.
 You can buy compost bins and accessories by visiting Get Composting.